perliedman/local-proj/README.md

 Finds a local projection that is suitable for projecting the `geojson` to cartesian coordinates.

-The returned projection is a [proj4](http://proj4js.org/) projection with two methods:
+The returned projection is a [proj4](http://proj4js.org/) projection object (`proj4.Proj`), which you can use to create transforms to and from other projections.
-`forward` and `inverse`. `forward` takes a WGS84 coordinate as an array in longitude/latitude order, and converts to a cartesian coordinate with meters as unit. `inverse` does the opposite.

 Note that the local coordinate system will only work as expected for datasets up to a couple of hundred kilometers in size.